Sometimes we encounter relatively complex addition exercises such as the following:

 How do we solve?

 Each time we divide one digit.
-We'll start with the leftmost digit, write the result of the division (only whole numbers) above the division sign and move on to find the remainder by multiplying the division result by the number we're dividing by.
+We'll start with the leftmost digit, write the result of the division (only whole numbers) above the division sign.
+Then proceed to determine the remainder by multiplying the division result by the number we're dividing by.

-We write the product under the digit being divided, subtract and find the remainder.
+We write the product under the digit being divided, subtract and determine the remainder.

-We move on to divide the next digit by bringing it down.
+We then proceed to divide the next digit by bringing it down.

-Again we divide in the same way, find the remainder.
+Once again we divide in the same way, in order to determine the remainder.

 If there are no more digits to bring down, we've finished the exercise.